My Approach to Helping

 My degree program provided coursework in individual, couple, and family therapy approaches.
-I have had additional training in Emotion-focused Couples Therapy, Internal Family Systems, and working with those affected by domestic violence.
-I currently have two office locations in order to provide services within the Portland-Metro area (Sylvan location) and within East County (Wood Village location).
+I have had additional training in Emotion-focused Couples Therapy and Internal Family Systems.
 Some insurance companies offer reimbursement for out-of-network mental health services.
 You are responsible for payment of fees at the time of service and I cannot guarantee insurance company coverage.
 I do provide free billing service to insurance on behalf of clients who wish to submit claims.
-My fees are $120.00 for individual 45-50 minute sessions and $140.00 for 55-65 minute couples sessions.
+My fees are $140.00 for individual 45-50 minute sessions and $165.00 for 50-55 minute couples or family sessions.
 I do offer a sliding scale to accommodate financial need.

 Specific Issue(s) I'm Skilled at Helping With